Montgomery Chapter 13 Bankruptcy Attorneys

-At Backus Law Group, our attorney has 20+ years of experience helping clients use Chapter 13 bankruptcy to restructure and reduce unmanageable debt.
+At Backus Law Group, our attorney has more than 20 years of experience helping clients use Chapter 13 bankruptcy to restructure and reduce unmanageable debt.
 When you bring your case to our Montgomery firm, you can trust us to provide personalized recommendations that will help you achieve lasting financial security.
 If you need Alabama debt relief, contact our experienced Chapter 13 lawyer.

 During your free initial consultation, we can answer any questions you have about Chapter 13 bankruptcy and related matters.
 In the meantime, here are the answers to some of the most common questions we receive.
 Keep in mind, however, that this is general information, and it can never replace personalized guidance from our attorney.

 How Does Chapter 13 Work?